 However, the first DSLR to combine a vari-angle LCD and touchscreen technology was the Canon EOS 650D, released in 2012.
-The Canon EOS 650D’s successor, the 700D also features a vari-angle touch-sensitive screen, as does the 70D and the 100D.
+The Canon EOS 650D’s successor, the 700D also featured a vari-angle touch-sensitive screen, followed by the 70D, the 750D and the 760D.

 Canon vs Nikon: no anti-aliasing filter

-The nearest Canon has come is with the release of the EOS 20Da and its successor, the EOS 60Da.
-These DSLRs are arguably the best for astrophotography as they include a modified low-pass filter that lets more infrared light through to the sensor, allowing the red colour of nebulae to be recorded.
+Canon’s ‘a-series DSLRs are designed for astrophotography, as they include a modified low-pass filter that lets more infrared light through to the sensor, allowing the red colour of nebulae to be recorded.
 The Nikon D810A does a similar thing, albeit with a full-frame sensor.

 Canon vs Nikon: hybrid autofocus

 The majority of DSLRs use two types of autofocus: fast ‘phase detection’ AF for viewfinder shooting and a more accurate but very slow ‘contrast detection’ for Live View autofocus.

 The two aren’t compatible as in order to activate Live View the mirror has to be locked up out of the way – and that means that no light can be diverted to the dedicated phase detection AF sensor.

 Canon addressed this problem with its hybrid autofocus system for Live View still and movie shooting.
 Found in all its entry-level DSLRs apart from the EOS 1200D, ‘Hybrid CMOS AF’ combines both systems – with phase detection AF embedded in the sensor to quickly put the focus in the zone before fine-tuning it with contrast detection.